nicogis/VectorSearchXAF/README.md

 # XAF Blazor Vector Search

+## Summary

+The repository contains a Blazor server application built with DevExpress XAF.
+It connects to Azure SQL Database, leverages native vector search, and integrates Azure OpenAI to embed documents and provide chat-based answers.
+Documents are uploaded, tokenized into chunks, and stored with embedding vectors; questions are reformulated and matched against these embeddings to retrieve relevant text.
+The project demonstrates how to combine DevExpress AI tools, EF Core’s vector search capabilities, and Semantic Kernel services to implement retrieval-augmented generation within a XAF application.

 This simple PoC project XAF blazor uses native vector support from SQL Azure [Vector functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/vector-functions-transact-sql?view=azuresqldb-current), [Native Vector Support in Azure SQL Database](https://devblogs.microsoft.com/azure-sql/exciting-announcement-public-preview-of-native-vector-support-in-azure-sql-database/) and [Vector Support in Azure SQL Database](https://devblogs.microsoft.com/azure-sql/announcing-eap-native-vector-support-in-azure-sql-database/)

 Set the database connection in appsettings